ibm-cloud-docs/vpc/vsi_is_dedicated_hosts_instances.md

 |-------|-------|
 | Name | Specify a unique resource name within the region for your dedicated group. |
 | Resource group | Select the resource group that contains the account resources and users that you want to be able to access the group.
 For more information about resource groups, see [Managing resource groups](/docs/account?topic=account-rgs).  |
-{: caption="Table 2.
-Dedicated group creation selections" caption-side="bottom"}
+{: caption="Dedicated group creation selections" caption-side="bottom"}

 ## Creating dedicated hosts and groups by using the CLI
 {: #creating-dedicated-host-CLI}